 Major

 Students should complete BUAN 227 and FIN 301 by the end of their sophomore year.
-Students majoring in Finance can use their free electives (6 credits) to fulfill the requirements for their degree.
-The Finance degree has been accepted into the CFA Institute University Recognition Program.
-This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), that provides students with a solid grounding in the CBOK and positions them well to sit for the CFA exams.
+The OMSB Finance degree has been accepted into the CFA (Chartered Financial Analyst) Institute University Recognition Program.
+This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provides students with a solid grounding in the CBOK and positions them well to sit for the CFA exams.

 FIN 308Investments3